JesseTNRoberts/JesseTNRoberts.github.io/_pages/about.md

 My name is Jesse (Vanderbilt PhD '24).
-I am an inately curious assistant professor at Tennessee Tech University where I am involved in language and artificial intelligence research (LAIR).
+I am an assistant professor at Tennessee Tech University where I am involved in language and artificial intelligence research (LAIR).

 I envision a future in which AI is widely accessible to support the goals of individual humans.
-While there are many ways this might be approached, I focus on developing technology to facilitate natural language collaboration between human and machine.
-But I'm generally interested in any idea that can **positively impact people**.
+While there are many ways this might be approached, I focus on advancing NLP to better facilitate natural language collaboration between human and machine.
+Specifically, I want to undertand LLM uncertainty and reasoning.
+However, I'm generally interested in any idea that can **positively impact people**.

 I am also working to apply language model technology to the preservation of the Cherokee language (Tsalagi), drawing inspiration from the work done to preserve Irish (Gaeilge).
 The hope is to create a dynamic reservoir for the support of future generations of speakers.